piguycs/piguycs/README.md

 Hi, I'm [Kunal Dandekar](https://piguy.me/).
-I am a self taught software developer, and also a student studying at [Inholland](https://www.inholland.nl/) 📖 My skills include but are not limited to Full Stack Web Development using frameworks like Nuxt, NextJS, Astro; low level app dev using python AND learning new things being what I am the best at!
+I am a self taught software developer, and also a student studying at [Inholland](https://www.inholland.nl/) 📖 My skills include but are not limited to Full Stack Web Development using frameworks like Nuxt, NextJS, Astro; low level app dev using Python AND learning new things being what I am the best at!

 Working for TecTone23 as a part time Software Developer and UI/UX Specalist, creating the user interface to enhance the user experience for the TecTone OS for handheald devices(I mean smartphones 📱)